Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : PFL with Shareable Bases

-We note that both the basis models and the combination coefficient vectors are to be learned\footnote{We drop the regularization term in \autoref{eq:P-obj} as the convex combination itself is a form of regularization~\cite{evgeniou2007multi}, where we implement $\valpha$ by a softmax function in our experiments.}.
+\textbf{Objective function.} Building upon the model representation in \cref{e_model_cons} and the optimization problem in \cref{eq:P-obj}, we define our \FedBasis PFL problem for learning both the bases $\sV = \{\vv_1, \dots, \vv_{K}\}$ and the coefficients $\sA = \{\valpha_1, \dots, \valpha_M\}$ as\footnote{We drop the regularization term in \cref{eq:P-obj} as the convex combination itself is a form of regularization~\cite{evgeniou2007multi}.
+We implement $\valpha$ by a softmax function in our experiments.}